 The SAE power port is wired to the positive (+) and negative (-) PV inputs to the Victron MPPT solar charge controller.
 To complete the system, I wired the output of the solar charge controller directly to the positive (+) and negative (-) terminals on my battery bank.

-This has been a very useful accessory to our boondocking arsenal.
-The setup has been very effective at keeping the windows cool while pushing more solar energy into our battery bank.
+This has been a very useful addition to our boondocking arsenal.
+Mounting these on our windows have been very effective at keeping the windows cool while pushing more solar energy into our battery bank.

-During the latter part of the day, I adjust the angle on the solar panel awning to track the sun, then angle them back up in the morning.
+Throughout the afternoon until dusk I adjust the angle on the solar panels to track the sun.
+In the morning, I angle them back up.